What is the typical energy bill in the UK? Explaining typical consumption figures

 Standard Variable Tariff vs Fixed Tariffs - With fixed tariffs, you pay a set unit price for your gas and electricity over the course of the fixed contract.
 Therefore, the unit price you pay does not change even if the wholesale energy prices change.
 Due to the current energy price rises, most energy suppliers are unable to offer any fixed tariff deals at the moment.
 We can email you when we have better deals in the market again.
 Sign up for Energy Price Alerts.

-A Standard (Variable) tariff means your unit costs can change due to changes in wholesale energy prices as long as they don't exceed Ofgem's price cap (or, at the moment, the Government Energy Price Guarantee).
+A Standard (Variable) tariff means your unit costs can change due to changes in wholesale energy prices as long as they don't exceed Ofgem's price cap.

 Meter type: Depending on your meter type, two very similar households may be charged different amounts.